 When the slaughter began in the city, many dogs fled to the cemetery and told the Bodhisatta what was happening.
-He knew no city dogs could breach the palace walls so it must have been the king’s own purebreds.
+He knew that no city dogs could breach the palace walls so it must have been the king’s own purebreds.
 He promised the other dogs he would save them and set out to meet with the king.
 By focusing his mind on thoughts of love and on the ten perfections of the mind (generosity, patience, truthfulness, etc.) he was able to freely walk the city streets and sneak into the palace unmolested.
-He and the king discussed the situation and the Bodhisatta explained that since the king had ordered some dogs to be spared, even though he did not know which dogs actually gnawed the leather, he was following the four evil courses (partiality, dislike, ignorance, and fear) and this was unbecoming of a king.
+He and the king discussed the situation and the Bodhisatta explained that since the king had ordered some dogs to be spared, even though he did not know which dogs had actually gnawed the leather, he was following the four evil courses (partiality, dislike, ignorance, and fear) and this was unbecoming of a king.

 The king, recognizing that this dog was wise, asked if it knew who the real culprits were and the Bodhisatta told him it was his own purebreds.
 The king wanted proof, so the Bodhisatta gave it to him.
 He told the king to mash up some grass, mix it with buttermilk, and make his dogs drink it; when they vomited, out came bits of leather.
 Impressed, the king offered to let the Bodhisatta become king, but instead he asked that the king listen to a sermon on righteousness.
 When it was finished, the king commanded that no living creatures be killed in the kingdom and that from then on all dogs be fed the same food that he himself ate.

 In the Lifetime of the Buddha